Birds of South Carolina

 Hummingbirds in South Carolina (With Pictures)

 South Carolina is a vibrant haven for hummingbird enthusiasts, boasting a diverse array of these tiny, mesmerizing creatures.
 The state’s lush gardens and temperate climate create an ideal environment for hummingbirds to thrive, making it a prime location for birdwatching.
-Among the species that grace South Carolina’s skies, the Ruby-throated Hummingbird stands out as the Read more
+Among the species that grace South Carolina’s skies, the Ruby-throated Hummingbird stands out as the most common, dazzling observers with its iridescent plumage and rapid wingbeats.
+During migration, keen eyes might spot the rare Rufous Hummingbird, known for its fiery colors and tenacious nature.
+Occasionally, the Broad-tailed and Black-chinned Hummingbirds also make an appearance, adding to the excitement of birdwatching… Read more

 • 6 Hawks in South Carolina (With Pictures)